When to Keep a Sick Child Home

 How can I tell if my child's too sick for daycare?

 It's not always easy.
-Obviously you don't want your kid to pass a phlegmy cough along to all his pals, but it's a much harder call when he has nothing more than a runny nose.
+Obviously you don't want your kid to pass a phlegmy cough along to all his pals, but it's a much harder call when he simply seems to be being clingy.

 Here are some specific signs that mean your child needs to stay home: